samuelhe52/Blog/src/content/posts/en/swift-api-client-part-1.md

 }
 ```

-With this implementaion of `APIClient`, we now have a reusable layer that can handle any API request defined by the `APIRequest` protocol.
-It handles authentication, request construction, and JSON decoding, **streamlining the following process of implementing specific API services**.
+With this implementation of `APIClient`, we now have a reusable layer that can handle any API requests defined by the `APIRequest` protocol.
+It handles authentication, request construction, and JSON decoding, **streamlining the process of implementing specific API services**.

 ## What's Next